The 10 cheapest countries to retire in 2026

 Read →Portugal's D7, Panama's Pensionado, Greece's 7% flat tax.
 A plain-English guide to the income thresholds and paperwork.

 Read →Private insurance costs $80–200/mo in Southeast Asia, $150–300/mo in Latin America and $200–450/mo in Europe.
-Here are the real numbers — and what the brochures leave out.
+The real numbers — and what the relocation brochures leave out.

 Read →The pension math, healthcare, visa timelines and cultural fit — direct numbers from 6 head-to-head matchups across both regions.